amritatwal/w0d0_precourse-challenge-amritatwal/README.md

 ## Summary

-This is a tribute page I have created for FreeCodeCamp’s Responsive Web Design certification.
+This is a tribute page I have created for FreeCodeCamp’s Responsive Web Design certification in preparation for School of Code.
 In this project I pay tribute to Chelsea Women's forward Fran Kirby.

+Update (March 2022): I came back to this project after SoC ended, and have since deployed it which you can find [here](https://amritstributepage.netlify.app/).

 ## Context